IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
         <td colspan="3">
-          • Explores multidimensional research on **memory in artificial intelligence (AI)**, with a particular focus on memory operations and management in **large language models (LLMs)**.<br>
+          • Explores multidimensional research on memory in artificial intelligence (AI), with a particular focus on memory operations and management in large language models (LLMs).<br>
-          • Categorizes various types of memory representations and operations—including **integration, updating, indexing, forgetting, retrieval, and compression**—and provides a systematic analysis of the importance of memory in AI and how it is implemented.<br>
+          • Categorizes various types of memory representations and operations—including integration, updating, indexing, forgetting, retrieval, and compression—and provides a systematic analysis of the importance of memory in AI and how it is implemented.<br>
-          • Through an extensive review of the literature, the paper identifies four key research themes: **long-term memory, parametric memory, long-context memory, and multi-source memory integration**.
+          • Through an extensive review of the literature, the paper identifies four key research themes: long-term memory, parametric memory, long-context memory, and multi-source memory integration.
         </td>
     </tr>
     <tr>